animeshchittora/live_cricket_score/README.md

 Go to https://www.cricapi.com/ and signup.

-There it will generate an api key which you have to put in the program to get the live scores.
+There it will generate an api key which you have to put in the python program to get the live scores.

 You have to put in line (self.apikey="api_key")